What is a Signature Block? How Electronic Signatures Work

 What Is a Signature Block?

-A signature block, or e-sig, is an electronic version of your handwritten signature.
-It allows you to sign digital documents, like contracts or invoices, on your computer or mobile device.
+A signature block, or an e-sig, is an electronic representative of your manual signature.
+A signature block allows you to e-sign digital papers such as agreements or bills on your PC or mobile phone.

 How E-Signatures Work